-Sometimes, a networking event can feel like the battle of brands.
-For example, you’ve got one company trying to establish their footprint in one corner.
+Sometimes, a networking event can feel like a battle of brands.
+For example, you’ve got one company trying to establish its footprint in one corner.

 And another company offering up a new career to those interested in another corner.
 But when you find yourself having a one-on-one conversation with someone, just be yourself.